 As a method of predicting likely effects in humans, animal research is flawed in three key areas:

 - ‘Species differences’.
 Each species responds differently to substances, therefore animal tests are an unreliable way to predict effects in humans.

 - Human diseases in laboratory animals are not naturally occurring so need to be artificially created; they are different from the human condition they are attempting to mimic.
 This also affects results.

 - Studies have shown that living in a laboratory environment can affect the outcome of an experiment, with test results differing due to the animal’s age, sex, diet and even their bedding material.
 So results vary from laboratory to laboratory.

-These tests continue to be used simply because this is the way it has always been done.
-Government and agency regulators who are responsible for allowing products on the market, are used to these standard animal tests and the estimates and ‘safety’ evaluations drawn from lab animal test results.
+Government and agency regulators who are responsible for allowing products on the market, are used to these standard animal tests and the estimates and ‘safety’ evaluations drawn from them.
 They are also aware of the potential for species differences, which may result in injury to people.
 Thus, a series of animal tests is followed by human trials and this is where the problem of species differences can produce unexpected adverse reactions in people.